Bottom Line Up Front (BLUF)

 1. False Representation: The defendant made a false statement of present or past fact.
 It can also include hiding or concealing a fact when there was a duty to speak.

-3. Knowledge of Falsity: The person making the statement knew it was false, or at least made it with reckless disregard for the truth (in the case of actual fraud).
-In other words, it wasn’t an innocent mistake.
+3. Knowledge of Falsity: The person making the statement knew it was false, or at least made it with reckless disregard for the truth.

-5. Reliance: The victim (plaintiff) actually relied on the false statement, and their reliance was reasonable under the circumstances.
-You have to show you were influenced by the lie – e.g. you entered the contract or transaction because of what was misrepresented.
+5. Reliance: The victim actually relied on the false statement, and their reliance was reasonable under the circumstances.

-6. Resulting Damage: The falsehood caused you measurable harm.
-This could be financial loss or other detriment.
-No harm, no fraud claim – even if a lie was told.
+6. Resulting Damage: The falsehood caused measurable harm.
+No harm, no fraud claim.

-Virginia’s Supreme Court has reiterated this six-part test many times, such as in Evaluation Research Corp. v.
-Alequin (1994).
+Virginia’s Supreme Court has reiterated this six-part test many times.
 All six elements must be proven; miss one and the fraud claim fails.
 Additionally, fraud must be proven by “clear and convincing” evidence, a higher standard than the preponderance of the evidence in civil cases.
-The idea is that accusing someone of fraud is serious, so the proof must be strong and specific.

-A few important nuances for business owners to grasp: (a) The misrepresentation generally must be about a present or pre-existing fact, not just a promise of future action.
+A few important nuances: The misrepresentation generally must be about a present or pre-existing fact, not just a promise of future action.
 If someone makes a promise and simply doesn’t keep it, that alone is not fraud – it’s a breach of contract.
-For example, if your vendor promises to deliver goods by December and fails to do so, that constitutes a breach.
-It becomes fraud only if you can show that, at the time the promise was made, the vendor never intended to deliver on time (meaning the promise was a lie at the time it was made).
+It becomes fraud only if you can show that, at the time the promise was made, the defendant never intended to perform (meaning the promise was a lie at the time it was made).
 Virginia courts are clear: a broken promise or prediction isn’t fraud unless there was present deceptive intent.
-This is often called promissory fraud, and it’s difficult to prove without a “smoking gun” (such as an email in which the vendor admitted they never intended to perform). (b) Silence or nondisclosure constitutes fraud only if there is a duty to disclose.
-In arm’s-length business deals, neither party is required to disclose all information, but if one party actively conceals a material fact or speaks half-truths to mislead, that can constitute fraud.
-For instance, if a seller knows a building has a serious hidden defect and conceals it to sell at a higher price, that concealment could constitute fraud, because a reasonable buyer would expect such a material problem to be disclosed.

 ↑ Back to Top